-Our leather is the strongest we can find (full grain boot leather, but thicker) and the pigskin lining is stronger than the cow leather.
-Our hardware is the none other than 316 Stainless Steel (I really hope you google that so you appreciate how nice and tough it is).
-It’s the metal of choice for if your life depends on it.
-The thread is strong industrial marine grade polyester thread that the sun doesn't deteriorate when the sun hits it, like nylon does.
+Our leather is the strongest we can find (full-grain boot leather, but thicker) and the pigskin lining is stronger than the cow leather.
+Our hardware is the by option other than 316 Stainless Steel (I really hope you google that so you appreciate how nice and tough it is).
+It's the metal of choice for if your life depends on it.
+The thread is strong industrial marine-grade polyester thread that the sun doesn't deteriorate when the sun hits it like nylon does.
 Honestly, there is no other leather briefcase like it.

 Our leather briefcase is actually a laptop backpack for when you're commuting or walking in the airport and need your hands free.
 It even has a false bottom to hide your passport and spare cash.
 Hopefully, you don't use it to hide drugs.
 Drugs are bad and you shouldn't use them.
 On the exterior, there is a big wide front pocket under the flap that has an almost as big pocket behind it.
 On the inside, there is a big back interior laptop sleeve for 13" laptops and iPad Pros.